sebcoda/ntnx-escape-game/README.md

 # Game launch
 - Use Day 2 actions of the BP to :
   - Launch invitation email to your players (you'll have to enter recipients list)

+Self-Service Application description will provide the URL to play, as it will be mentioned in the invitation email too.

+# Game end
   - Launch "End of lab" email (First recipients list will be used)

-Self-Service Application description will provide the URL to play, as it will be mentioned in the invitation email too.

 Note : Day-2 operations can be found clicking on `Self-Service > Application > {your application} > Manage tab`, and you will run them by clicking on play icon, just after the day-2 action name.